 Writing in cafés is generally a solo experience, unless you can find a like-minded soul who doesn’t have much to say.
 My associate Editor Des comes along occasionally.
 Rarely interrupts, bless his heart.
 Did he come up with any ideas?
 No.

-A few words of wisdom for fellow café culture types.
+A few words of wisdom for fellow café culture types (and a reminder to myself) .
 Don’t outstay your welcome.
 Avoid busy periods.
 Spend a decent amount of money.
-Oh, and borrow a few library books.
+Oh, and at the library, borrow a few books.
 We don’t want any branches closing down, especially Blackheath.

-I never really stay that long, because the call of home is too strong.
-There’s always a warm fire, and free coffee made by Barista Bob, who even turns his hand to coffee art on occasions.
+I never really stay that long anyway, because the call of home is too strong.
+In winter there’s always a warm fire, and free coffee made by my partner, Barista Bob, who even turns his hand to coffee art on occasions.